-While London isn’t exactly known as the romance capital of the world (and for good reason – the Queen doesn’t exactly endorse PDA!), that doesn’t mean that there aren’t tons of things to do in London for couples, ranging from days at the park to late night museum events to cozy cinema experiences.
+While London isn’t exactly known as the romance capital of the world (and for good reason – the King doesn’t exactly endorse PDA!), that doesn’t mean that there aren’t tons of things to do in London for couples and London date ideas, ranging from days at the park to late night museum events to cozy cinema experiences.

-My first date with my now-husband was in London, as well as many dates after that, and considering I hate Paris, traditionally known as the most romantic city in the world, I would go for romantic things to do in London every time.
+My first date with my now-husband was in London, as well as many dates after that, and considering I hate Paris (read more about why here), traditionally known as the most romantic city in the world, I would go for romantic things to do in London every time.

 It doesn’t matter who you are, who you’re dating, or what you like to do, you’ll find something to keep the sparks alive with this list of couple things to do in London.

 The Absolute Must-Knows (from a Londoner)

 - Fun Things to Do in London for Couples who Like to Eat (aka everyone)